ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 * The client calls `c=.sip.sign_funding_bob`, indicating
   the `temporary_channel_id` and the funding transaction contents.
-  * The LSP validates that the spent swap-in-potentiam UTXOs can transition to the state `bob_secured`, and moves them to that state, associating them with this channel opening session.
+  * The LSP validates that the spent swap-in-potentiam UTXOs can transition to the state `bob_provisionally_secured`, and moves them to that state, associating them with this channel opening session.
   * The LSP creates the Bob-side signatures for the funding transaction.
   * The LSP returns the Bob-side signatures.